Big Nate: On a Roll: Plot

 On Monday morning, Nate finds hope to raise more money as he sees The Math Olympiad roster, and Artur is on the list, and Nate later finds out that the Math Olympiad lasts for 2 days on the next weekend, which gives him plenty of time to catch up to Artur.
-Then after that, Nate tries to trick Artur into falling in love with Gina (since Gina is also on the roster too).
+Then after that, Nate tries to trick Artur into falling in love with Gina who is also on the roster too.
 He walks into Social Studies class now, but when he is getting to his desk, Mrs. Godfrey screams at him for his mediocre homework and tells Nate to rewrite it without the cartoons.
 That suddenly gives Nate an idea to sell cartoons rather than sell wall hangings.
 After school, he quickly gets home and puts together "Nate's Comix Crack Up", a compilation of comics written by Nate.
-Then he makes 20 copies of the comic (it only took 33 dollars and 92 cents which is almost all the money he got over the weekend).
+Then he makes 20 copies of the comic, which cost almost all the money he got over the weekend.

 He then goes to the mall to ask Ellen's boyfriend Gordie, who runs a comic book shop, if he wants to sell a copy of his comic book.
 Gordie accepts the offer to put it on display, but he has to get his boss's okay to do that.
 Meanwhile, Nate finds a guy who is putting comic books in his bag and mistakes him for a shoplifter, for he is actually Gordie's boss.
 This ends up with Gordie buying one copy but telling Nate he should sell the other copies somewhere else.
 Nate finds some potential customers, but they all say no, and when Nate reads one of the comics to one of them, they state that his comics aren't funny.
 Nate then gets an idea to speak on the intercom, which attracts only the mall cop who chews out Nate, and then his dad hears the news and grounds him for a week.

-The next morning, Nate's dad says that Nate is no longer grounded, but is provided to make it through school with no incidents.
+After Nate's grounding, his dad says that Nate is no longer grounded, but is provided to make it through school with no incidents.
 Nate quickly goes to school, but later finds out that the school is laughing out loud to a rumor that Nate likes Gina.
 He finds out later that Artur thought that Nate wanted Gina for himself and went to tell people.
+He is also shocked to find out that Artur made 424 dollars in selling wall hangings, via an order form.
+He gets to class and give Artur his order form, then ends the rumors of Nate liking Gina.
+He has some really close calls during some periods, but he made it through school without no incidents.
+He then studies what money he got from every job he did, and he is still far behind Artur.